lockard-LLC/lockard-LLC.github.io/README.md

 **Vision:**
 A world where no one faces trauma, legal systems, or recovery alone — where digital infrastructure becomes a bridge to connection, safety, and renewal through purpose-built companies and projects.

 ---

+## How We Operate

+**Lockard LLC** runs as a hybrid social enterprise — a for-profit LLC structured to serve mission-first programs through fiscal sponsorship partnerships.
+This structure allows for sustainable growth while protecting the company's integrity and ethical foundations.

+Our guiding principles are simple but non-negotiable:

+**Trauma-Informed Everything** — Every design, workflow, and policy starts with one question: "What impact will this have on someone in crisis?"

+**Transparency and Safety Over Speed** — We don't rush deployment at the cost of privacy or dignity.

+**Collaboration Over Competition** — Survivors need networks, not silos.
+We build systems that connect rather than divide.

+---